Pittsburgh Panthers men's basketball: Kevin Stallings era (2016–2018)

 On March 28, 2016, the school hired Vanderbilt head coach Kevin Stallings to fill the vacant head coaching position.
 Pitt went 16–17 and finished 14th in the ACC, its first losing season in 17 years.
 The Panthers notably lost to Duquesne for the first time since 2000 and suffered a 106–51 loss to Louisville, their worst loss since 1906.
 The disappointing season was punctuated by a blowout home loss to #1 Virginia on senior night, during which the Panthers managed only 7 first half points against the Cavaliers.
-In Stallings second season Pitt went 8–24 and went 0–18 in ACC conference play.
-Pitt finished 15th and last in the conference.
+In Stallings's second season, Pitt went 8–24 and went 0–18 in ACC conference play.
+Pitt finished 15th, last in the conference.
+The season's 19-game losing streak was the worst in Pitt history.
+Further, this was the only season in Pitt's history where they were winless in conference play.
 On March 8, 2018, Pitt fired Stallings.

 Jeff Capel era (2018–present)

 On March 27, 2018, Duke associate head coach Jeff Capel reached an agreement to become the 16th head basketball coach at Pitt.
 Capel previously served as head coach at VCU (2002–06) and Oklahoma (2006–11).
+In the 2022-23 season, the Panthers finished with a regular season record of 21–10 and made the NCAA Tournament for the first time in six years.
+The 11-seed Panthers defeated Mississippi State 60–59 in the First Four and 6-seed Iowa State 59–41 in the first round before suffering a loss to 3-seed Xavier by a score of 84–73.